Tteokbokki

 1. Mix the 4-3-2·2·2 sauce.
 Whisk it together in a small bowl.
 Set aside.

 2. Layer the pan, cold.
 Spring onions and eomuk on the bottom of a wide pan.
+(Add other vegetables of choice optionally)

 4. Heat gently — 1 minute to let the aromatics open up.

-5. Pour in the 4-3-2·2·2 sauce.
+6. Pour in the 4-3-2·2·2 sauce.
 Stir until the pan looks glossy and red.
 Bring to a boil — about 3 minutes.

 8. Plate and serve immediately.
 A boiled egg cut in half on top is the classic move.